What is ‘Nazar Battu‘ or Nimbu-Mirchi totka

 It is also believed that lemon pepper has insecticidal properties, due to its hanging, the environment remains pure.
 Apart from this, it is also believed that lemon absorbs negative energy circulating around and positive energy is circulated in the atmosphere.
 Also according to Vastu Shastra, there is no negative energy in the house where there is a lemon tree, due to which there are happiness and prosperity in the house.

 You can even hang a metal Green Chilli and Lemon door Hanging to protect Evil Eye Warder to keep your business safe.
-This traditional battu has chilies and nimbus where the seven mirchis and nimbu is made of brass and colored green.
+This traditional battu has chilies and nimbus where the seven mirchis and nimbu are made of brass and colored green.

 Method of making a Nazar Battu (Nimbu-Mirchi Totka)